 Implementing inventory tracking systems and methods comes with challenges that often occur when expanding your business.

-The labor and effort involved in manual inventory tracking is a drain on time.
+• Scaling up: The labor and effort involved in manual inventory tracking is a drain on time.
 Scaling manual tracking processes to match inventory growth or customer demand is the wrong approach.
-Consider upgrading to tracking software, or a complete inventory management platform, that provides automated features for re-ordering and procurement.
+Consider upgrading to tracking software, or a complete inventory management platform, that provides automated features for reordering and procurement.

-Companies with multiple warehouse locations and global supply chains need a system that provides continuous, real-time tracking of materials and goods shipped, received and stored.
+• Multi-location logistics: Companies with multiple warehouse locations and global supply chains need a system that provides continuous, real-time tracking of materials and goods shipped, received, and stored.
 Gathering and sharing this data can be challenging across solutions that can’t communicate.

-Performing inventory tracking with one system and using another for accounting or demand planning is time-consuming, redundant and vulnerable to errors.
+• Disparate systems: Performing inventory tracking with one system and using another for accounting or demand planning is time-consuming, redundant, and vulnerable to errors.
 Modern inventory management software integrates all systems for more efficient ordering and better financial management.

 Inventory is a substantial expense for most businesses, regardless of size.
-Understanding how it moves and ensuring it arrives promptly at the correct destination is crucial.
+Understanding how it moves and delivering it promptly to the correct destination is crucial.
 Here are some steps to make your inventory tracking more efficient:

 1. Ditch the Spreadsheet